Konamiman/Nestor80/docs/LanguageReference.md

 Instruction arguments are specified using the standard notation `<argument>`.
 A few instructions require an argument to be passed surrounded by literal angle brackets, in these cases thes angle brackets are specified as `"<"` and `">"`, see for example [`IFB`](#ifb).

+💡 If the `--accept-dot-prefix` argument is passed to Nestor80 then it's possible to write all the instructions listed here prefixed with a dot (`.`), except those that have a dot  prefixing its name already.
+For example ` .ORG` will be accepted as an alias for `ORG`.
+This may be useful when assembling code written for other assemblers.

 ### .COMMENT